- Library byelaws

 Libraries Byelaws (PDF, 1.09 MB) – Warwickshire County Council’s library byelaws made under Section 19 of the Public Libraries and Museums Act 1964.

-You will receive an initial response by email or post within five working days and a full decision on the web site within ten working days.
+You will receive an initial response by email or post within five working days and a full decision within ten working days.

 We ask our customers to use mobile phones sensitively in libraries and consider other users.